 How the AI Calculator Works

-The interactive calculator uses Anthropic's Claude API to parse natural-language descriptions of your item and space.
+The interactive calculator uses our proprietary AI extraction pipeline to parse natural-language descriptions of your item and space.
 When you type "my couch is 84 inches long and 35 inches deep," the model extracts structured dimensions and passes them to our constraint solver.

 The constraint solver is a deterministic algorithm — not a language model prediction.
 It tests all 6 rotation permutations of the item against the space's clear opening, applies tolerance margins specific to the constraint type (door, stair, elevator, vehicle), and returns one of five verdicts: Fits, Tight Fit, Fits if Tilted, Doesn't Fit, or Fits — Won't Close.